g1y5x3/llm_gaokao/README.md

-Just curious how good LLMs are at 高考
+# curious how good LLMs are at 高考(gaokao)

+Source of the exams came from http://www.zizzs.com/gk/shitiku/165462.html.
+They were first downloaded as image format, then manually combined them into a single pdf file.
+The pdf download option from the site has too much extra stuff.

 ```python
 python yi-1.5-9b-chat.py
 ```